Mettwurst: Outside of Germany

-In South Australia, due to a large German emigration in the 19th century (to, for example, the town of Hahndorf), mettwurst (sometimes spelled "metwurst") is common: it is created in the northern German style and served as a cold cut.
+In South Australia, due to large German immigration in the 19th century (to, for example, the town of Hahndorf), Mettwurst (sometimes spelled "metwurst") is common: it is created in the northern German style and served as a cold cut.
 It is often consumed in school lunches and as a snack during parties.

-In the United States, mettwurst is most commonly associated with the city of Cincinnati, where it is regarded as a signature dish.
+In the United States, Mettwurst is most commonly associated with the city of Cincinnati, where it is regarded as a signature dish.
 The town of Mineola, Iowa, which was settled almost exclusively by immigrants from Schleswig-Holstein, hosts an annual heritage dinner with "Schoening-style" cold-smoked Mettwurst known in the Low German dialect as Metvuss.

+In Santa Catarina, Brazil, Mettwurst is known as Linguiça Blumenau.
+It is associated with the Vale do Itajaí region due to past German immigration.

 Similar products

 Finnish meetvursti resembles the Dutch metworst or salami; it is dry, hard, strong-flavored and dense, and is eaten as a cold cut on bread.